panzerdp/dmitripavlutin.com/content/posts/140-promise/index.md

 findPerson('Joker'); // logs true
 ```

-`getList(callback)` becomes more complex because its need one more argument: the callback.
+`getList(callback)` becomes more complex because it needs one more argument: the callback.

-Code using callbacks approach is difficult to follow because the computations flow is hidden in between callbacks.
-If you'd need to manage even more asynchronous operations using callbacks, you could easily end into the [callback hell](http://callbackhell.com/) problem.
+Code using callbacks approach is difficult to follow because the flow of the computation is hidden in between callbacks.
+If you'd need to manage even more asynchronous operations using callbacks, you could easily end with the [callback hell](http://callbackhell.com/) problem.

 While callbacks have their good place in JavaScript, still, let's find a better solution.

 ### 1.2 An object encapsulating the operation result

-I like the synchornous code because it is easy to understand.
+I like the synchronous code because it is easy to understand.
 You see line by line how the code is executed.

 How to code asynchronous operations, while still preserving the readability of synchronous code?